 Editing and proofreading (reviewing)

+Once you have finished writing your first draft it is recommended that you spend time revising your work.
 Proofreading and editing are two different stages of the revision process.

 - Editing considers the overall focus or bigger picture of the assignment